markec12345678/castlekingdoms2027/DEMO_BUILD_GUIDE.md

-# Stronghold 2027 — Demo Build Guide
+# Castle Kingdoms 2027 — Demo Build Guide

 How to create a demo version for Steam Next Fest or press coverage.